War against Nabis: Nabis's reforms

 Nabis's rule was largely based on his social reforms and the rebuilding of Sparta's armed forces.
 The military of Lacedaemon, Sparta, had traditionally been based on levies of full citizens and perioeci (one of the free non-citizen groups of Lacedaemon) supported by lightly armed helots.
 From several thousands in the times of the Greco-Persian Wars, the numbers of full citizen Spartans had declined to a few hundred in the times of Cleomenes III.
 There were possibly several reasons for the decline of numbers, one of which was that every Spartan who was unable to pay his share in the syssitia (common meal for men in Doric societies) lost his full citizenship, although this did not exclude his offspring from partaking in the agoge (traditional Spartan education and training regime).
 As a result, the fielding of a respectable hoplite army without mercenaries or freed helots was difficult.
 Cleomenes increased the number of full citizens again and made the Spartan army operate with an increased reliance on more lightly armored phalangites of the Macedonian style.
 However, many of these restored citizens were killed in the Battle of Sellasia and Nabis's politics drove the remainder of them into exile.
 In consequence, the heavy troops were no longer available in sufficient numbers.
 This led to a serious decline in Sparta's military power, and the aim of Nabis reforms was to reestablish a class of loyal subjects capable of serving as well-equipped phalangites (operating in a close and deep formation, with a longer spear than the hoplites').
 Nabis's liberation of the enslaved helots was one of the most outstanding deeds in Spartan history.
 With this action, Nabis eliminated a central ideological pillar of the old Spartan social system and the chief reason for objection to Spartan expansion by the surrounding poleis (city-states).
-Guarding against helot revolt had been, until this time, the central concern of Spartan foreign policy, and the need to protect against internal revolt had limited adventurism abroad; Nabis's action abolished this concern with a single stroke.
+Guarding against helot revolt had been, until this time, acted as a break on Spartan foreign policy, the need to protect against internal revolt had limited adventurism abroad; Nabis's action abolished this concern with a single stroke.
 His freed helots received land from him and were wedded to wealthy wives of the exiled Spartan demos (all former full citizens) and widows of the rich elite, whose husbands had been killed at his orders.